US Orbital Segment: Mobile Base System

 The Mobile Base System (MBS) is a rail car-like device installed on the Integrated Truss Structure of the ISS.
 It weighs 886 kg, and has a payload capacity of 20954 kg.
 The MBS can move from the Starboard 3 (S3) to the Port 3 (P3) truss segments and has a top speed of 2.5 cm/s.
 The MBS has four PDGFs which can be used as mounts for the Canadarm2 and Dextre, as well as a Payload/Orbital Replacement Unit Accommodations (POA), to hold payloads and Orbital Replacement Units (ORUs).
 The MBS also has a common attach system, to grapple a special capture bar on payloads.
 It also has its own main computer and video distribution units, and remote power control modules.
 The MBS was delivered on STS-111 in June 2002.

 Enhanced ISS Boom Assembly

 The Enhanced ISS Boom Assembly is used to extend the reach of Canadarm2 and provides detailed inspection capability.
 There are lasers and cameras at the end of the boom able to record at a resolution of a few millimeters.
 The boom is also fitted with handrails, so that it can assist spacewalkers during EVAs as was done on STS-120 to repair the solar arrays.

 Proposed modules

+Axiom PPTM

+On January 27, 2020, NASA announced that it had given permission to Axiom Space to launch up to three modules to attach to the International Space Station.
+As of December 2024, Axiom Space expects to launch one module to the ISS, where it will dock at one of two ports currently used by cargo spacecraft.
+This module, the Payload Power Thermal Module (PPTM), will include power and thermal systems as well as multiple racks for research payloads.
+PPTM is expected to be launched no earlier than 2027 and remain at the ISS until the launch of Axiom's Habitat One (Hab-1) module no earlier than 2028, after which it will undock from the ISS to join with Hab-1.

+Cancelled modules

 There are various proposed modules to extend the US Orbital Segment.